Empowering patient recovery

 Our aims today remain the same: providing help to patients and their families.

 The Summer Concert has been going since 1864 and is really popular - the chapel this year was filled with a happy audience of both young and old.
-It is not only fundraising and benefiting from generous sponsorship support from the local community, but is also an important social event among both the neurologists, other NHS staff, patients and the families and friends who participate.
+It is not only fundraising and benefiting from generous sponsorship support from the local community, but is also an important social event among the hospital staff, patients and the families and friends who participate.

 The concert this year was celebrating the enormous contribution made by John Scadding, who has been co-ordinating the concerts since the 1980s, raising funds for the Ladies' Samaritan Society.